UK braced for strong winds, heavy rain, flooding and snow

 “With this kind of rainfall, we are expecting some flooding,” he said.

-Mr Morgan said that coastal areas would also be battered by strong winds.
+Mr Morgan said coastal areas would also be battered by strong winds.

 “We have very strong onshore winds and very large waves,” he added.